Dean Forest Railway Timeline (1970-Present)

 Lydney Junction is re-opened and the "Push to Parkend" begins in earnest.

 Progress on the Parkend extension is slower than expected, with capital being the principle hurdle.
-In order to optimise services on the line, not only have Parkend and Whitecroft stations have to be rebuilt, but a second platform at Norchard is required.
+In order to optimise services on the line, not only Parkend and Whitecroft stations have to be rebuilt, but a second platform at Norchard is required.
 It is also decided to re-open Lydney Town.

 A new station at Lydney Town is opened, just south of the site of the original station.